bengler/terrafab/README.md

 /map?box=253723.176600653,6660500.4670516,267723.176600653,6646500.4670516&outsize=1000,1000
 ```

+## Shapeways endpoints

 ### /accesstoken (GET)

-Let us login to Shapeways to get an access token for the Terrafab Shapeways application.
+Let you login to Shapeways to get an access token for the your Shapeways application.
 Note: the end user will not be logging into this.
 It's a tool for obtaining an access token
 for the application (in order to post models to the Shapeways API).

+There is also: ``/login`` and  ``/callback`` which is taken care of by the oAuth bonanza.

 #### Params
 None